-Your teeth contain several layers: the “white” outer protective enamel, a secondary “yellow” layer of sensitive dentin, and an inner “pink” pulp that is commonly referred to as the “nerve” of the tooth.
-A deep cavity, traumatic injury, or tooth fracture can make the tooth susceptible to bacterial infection, which can kill the pulp, stimulate increased blood flow, and create pressure within the tooth.
-This can cause severe tooth pain.
-If you see our office in the earliest stages of this condition, the tooth may be saved with a root canal therapy.
+Your teeth contain several layers: the outer protective enamel, a secondary yellow layer of sensitive dentin, and an inner pink pulp that is commonly referred to as the nerve of the tooth.
+A deep cavity, traumatic injury, or tooth fracture can make the tooth susceptible to bacterial infection, which can kill the pulp, stimulate increased blood flow, and create pressure within the tooth that causes severe pain.
+If you see our office in the earliest stages of this condition, the tooth can be saved with root canal therapy.

-Root canal therapy is done to save your tooth and get you out of pain.
+Root canal therapy is performed to save your tooth and get you out of pain.

 Some of these things can happen because of a new cavity that has gotten too big and close to the nerve.
-Sometimes the nerve dies, because a tooth has had repeated fillings or dental work and cannot take it anymore.
-Even a tooth that was never a problem in the past, can act up and need a root canal treatment.
+Sometimes the pulp can die because a tooth has had repeated fillings or dental work and cannot take it anymore.
+Even a tooth that was never a problem in the past can act up and need a root canal treatment.

-Sometimes your tooth will hurt when it needs a root canal.
-Sometimes, you don’t know that anything is happening because the damage is being done under your bone and gums.
-Just because there is no pain doesn’t mean everything is okay.
-With regular checkups and X-rays, we can keep on eye on things and make sure problems don’t surprise you.
+Your tooth will probably hurt if it needs a root canal.
+Or, you may not notice that anything is happening because the damage is being done under your bone and gums.
+Just because there is no pain doesn’t mean that everything is okay!
+With regular checkups and X-rays, we can keep an eye on things and make sure problems don’t surprise you.

-Call our Merrimack dental office today and reserve an appointment for yourself or a member of your family.
-Patients in the Merrimack, Nashua, Bedford, Hollis, Hudson, and Amherst areas rely on Dr. Shetty for comprehensive dental care and a lifetime of healthy smiles.
+For persistent dental pain, call our Merrimack dental office today to reserve an appointment for yourself or a loved one.
+Patients in the Merrimack, Nashua, Bedford, Hollis, Hudson, and Amherst areas rely on Dr. Shetty for high-quality dental care and a lifetime of healthy smiles.